-The two-year pre-nursing program requires nine courses in the sciences and social sciences closely related to nursing (Biology 131, 205, 206, 207, Chemistry 113, 114, Psychology 151, 201, and Sociology 151) and nine additional liberal arts courses (history, philosophy, religion and theology, plus an additional course from these departments or Interdisciplinary W10; a course in literature taught in English; a course in the fine arts; another course in fine arts, literature or foreign culture; a course in written rhetoric; a half course in speech; and one course unit in basic physical education).
+The two-year pre-nursing program requires nine courses in the sciences and social sciences closely related to nursing (Biology 141, 205, 206, 207, Chemistry 113, 114, Psychology 151, 201, and Sociology 151) and nine additional liberal arts courses (history, philosophy, religion and theology, plus an additional course from these departments or Interdisciplinary W10; a course in literature taught in English; a course in the fine arts; another course in fine arts, literature or foreign culture; a course in written rhetoric; a half course in speech; and one course unit in basic physical education).

-By January 15 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
+By January 22 of the sophomore year, students must apply for admission to the Hope-Calvin Department of Nursing.
 Application forms are available in the Nursing department.
 To be eligible to begin the nursing program, a student must have completed the eighteen courses in the pre-nursing program, nine of which must be the required courses in the natural and social sciences.
+These science courses must have been completed within the past seven years.
 In order to be considered for admission to the program, a minimum cumulative grade point average of C+(2.3) is required, as well as a minimum grade of C-(1.7) in each of the natural and social sciences courses.
 Since enrollment in the final two years-the clinical nursing years-is limited, admission is selective, and completion of the pre-nursing program does not assure acceptance.
-Students desiring to transfer to Hope or Calvin for their junior and senior years, who have completed acceptable pre-nursing course requirements, will be considered for admission to the nursing program after qualified students from Hope and Calvin have been accepted into the program.